MysteriousJ/Joystick-Input-Examples/README.md

 The `lParam` for a `WM_INPUT` message is a handle to the RawInput data for that event.
 Each `WM_INPUT` has its own RawInput data, so if it takes longer to process an event than the update frequency of the joystick, the queue can get seriously backed up.
 Pass the RawInput data handle to GetRawInputData to get the actual input buffer, along with a handle to the RawInput device that can be used to get more information about it.

 [Preparsed Data](https://docs.microsoft.com/en-us/windows-hardware/drivers/hid/preparsed-data) describes what kind of data is in the input buffer.
 We can pass the preparsed data along with the input buffer to the `HidP_*` set of functions to extract analog and digital values.
 The `rawinput` example prints out all available analog values, while the `combined` example looks at usages to determine which values correspond to analog sticks and triggers on a typical HID joystick.
-Just like how the devices we're interested in are described by a "Joystick" (0x04) or "Game pad" (0x05) usage, each input on the device is also described by a usage.
-DirectInput uses X, Y, Z, Rx, Ry, Rz, Dial, and Slider (0x30-0x37), as you can see in its [DIJOYSTATE struct](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ee416627(v=vs.85)).

 The [documentation for all this on MSDN](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/_hid/) is pretty sparse and hard to understand.
 Open up hidpi.h for much better explanations.
 But I'm still not sure how the buttons and values are technically supposed to be parsed.
 There's a lot of strange nuance, like the return value of `HidP_GetUsageValue` is unsigned, but `LogicalMin` and `LogicalMax` of the value cap is signed.
 My XBox controller, through HID, says logical min is 0 and logical max is -1.
 I'm guessing that these were reinterpreted and sign extended from a smaller unsigned type.
 For the combined example, I assumed the value range is `[0, (2^bitsize)-1]`, but I don't know if this is true for all controllers.

 ### XInput
 XInput is a simple API similar to multimedia joystick.
 It only works with XBox controllers, but makes getting controller state and setting rumble nice and easy.

-XInputGetState() has been known to cause a several millisecond hang when trying to access non existant devices, for example, asking for player 2 input when only one controller is plugged in.
+XInputGetState() has been known to cause a several millisecond hang when trying to access non existent devices, for example, asking for player 2 input when only one controller is plugged in.
 You'll probably want to query which controller indices are available once, and only get regular updates from devices you know are connected.
 See the [Detecting Device Changes](#detecting-device-changes) section for more details.

 ### Files
 You can interact with a device by opening it with `CreateFile()`.
 This gives you maximum control over the device; you just have to know what bytes to use.
-It's straightforward way to communicate with popular devices that are worth your time to hard code.
+It's a straightforward way to communicate with popular devices that are worth your time to hard code.
 [Read Jan Axelson's "HIDs up" article](https://www.embedded.com/hids-up/) for an introduction to low-level HID I/O. For XBox controllers, [MMozeiko has an excellent example program](https://gist.github.com/mmozeiko/b8ccc54037a5eaf35432396feabbe435) that uses file I/O instead of the XInput API, and [Dave Midison has a great walkthrough of using Wireshark](https://www.partsnotincluded.com/understanding-the-xbox-360-wired-controllers-usb-data/) to reverse engineer the data needed.

 ### Libraries

 #### SDL
 The most popular joystick libraries are SDL's Joystick and Game Controller interfaces.
 Joystick provides generic button, axis, and hat data.
 Game Controller refers to inputs in terms of an xbox controller, giving uniform semantics to all kinds of controllers (see [Controller Database section](#controller-database)).

+SDL has a separate interface for force feedback.
+The `Effect` functions are similar to DirectInput's effects.
+The `Rumble` functions work with XBox controllers, but don't allow configuring the two motors individually.

 #### Steam
 The [Steam API provides joystick support](https://partner.steamgames.com/doc/api/isteaminput) with action mapping, rumble, and LED control, among other features.
 It's probably best to use this API when shipping your game on Steam for consistent user experience (though you'll still need other options if your game is available elsewhere).